Leftover Holiday Ham Fried Rice

 - In a medium saucepan over medium heat, crack your 2 eggs and add a couple of tablespoons of milk, if you wish, to help them scramble together.

-- While your eggs and rice are cooking, we will be chopping your veggies on the side.
-First, chop your onion in small pieces.
+- While your eggs and rice are cooking, chop all of your veggies on the side.

 - Make sure to keep moving your eggs so they don't burn.
 If you need to, turn the heat down a bit so you have time to chop in between stirring your eggs.